PROTECTING YOUR RIGHTS IN THE WORKPLACE

 At Mowery Youell & Galeano, Ltd., in Dublin, Ohio, our lawyers have extensive experience drafting, reviewing and negotiating these agreements.
 If you have been offered a severance agreement, you have 21 days to decide whether to sign it.
 If you have already signed an agreement, you have seven days to revoke it.

 When a corporation offers severance, the contract typically includes a release of legal claims against the company, especially if the person receiving the package is over age 40.
-Our lawyers can advise you about what other possible legal claims you may have, such as an age discrimination lawsuit, and your likelihood of making a recovery.
+Our lawyers can advise you about what other possible legal claims you may have, such as an age-based discrimination lawsuit, and your likelihood of making a recovery.
 Ultimately, you are the one who will make the decision.
 However, our lawyers can provide the information you need to make an informed decision.

 Knowledgeable Columbus Employment Law Attorneys